tromey/emacs-ffi/README.md

 * `(define-ffi-function NAME C-NAME RETURN-TYPE ARG-TYPES LIBRARY)`.

+  A macro that defines a new Lisp function.
+It takes as many arguments as were in ARG-TYPES.
+(While there is internal support for varargs functions, it is not exposed by `define-ffi-function`.)

   NAME is the symbol to define.
 C-NAME is a string, the name of the underlying C function.